Best video editing monitor in 2024

 Getting the right monitor is important to have the best working relationship with your computer.
 This is especially true when you’re video editing.
 Unlike programming or other materials that you may produce on your computer, videos are intended to be consumed through everybody else’s screens as they watch them.
 This means that you need to see exactly what your video looks like.

 This means getting a good monitor that’s competent so that it can run and display a lot of information on-screen at once, all while having an impressive color display so what is on the screen looks great.
 This can be a balancing act in the current market for commercial monitors.
 If you fail to strike that balance, you can finalize videos that don’t look how you’d like them to.

 That’s where we come in.
 On this page, you’ll find five examples of computer monitors that we think are great for video editing.
 We’ve reviewed each one too, so you know exactly what you’re buying.
-If you aren’t quite sure what to look for, we’ve got our “Things to Consider” section where you can learn the important specs we talk about here.
+To save you even more time, we’ll tell you now that we think the best monitor for video editing is the Dell U-Series U3219Q.
+Read on for our other top picks, and if you aren’t quite sure what to look for, we’ve got our “Things to Consider” section where you can learn the important specs we talk about here.